 Directors retire from our board or do not stand for re-election once they have turned 72, unless the board determines otherwise.

 We do not have a formal policy imposing term limits.
 Our priority is to assemble a board that has the right mix of skills and experience to provide strong stewardship.

-63 average age of our directors average tenure of our independent directors
+average age of our directors

 5.9 years